odata2ts/odata2ts/int-test/asp-net/README.md

 broken one.
 The file also covers the case the feature exists for: a query whose URL exceeds the server's 8 KB request line, rejected as a GET and answered as a POST.

+**Both shapes of binary content.** This is the only server we have that emits `HasStream`, so `test/feature/Blobs.test.ts` is where the media-entity form of odata2ts#149 is provable at all: `EBook` and `AudiobookChapter` carry their content at `$value`, while `Audiobook.Sample` is a named stream property.
+The two are addressed differently, and the file pins the URLs because getting it wrong yields a 404 rather than a wrong payload: `Sample` is declared on the subtype and exists **only** behind the type cast, whereas `$value` addresses the entity itself and must **not** carry the cast segment. `DELETE` on a stream property is refused here with 405 - asserted, not skipped.
+CAP models none of this as a media entity, which is why the same feature looks different in `int-test/cap`.

 **Operation overloads.** The reference model carries two overload pairs, and generating this client is what surfaced odata2ts#423 - both overloads produced the same Q-object name, so the generated file did not compile. `test/core/Operations.test.ts` covers the resulting behaviour.